Scramble vs. Best Ball in Golf

 In a best ball, every player on a team plays their ball for the entire hole, trying to make the lowest individual scores they can.

 The biggest difference between playing a four-person best ball format and playing with three of your friends on a random Sunday morning is that your score might never count.
-The lowest score on each hole is what is used for the team’s score, unlike when you’re only playing for your score.

 A more subtle difference is that playing in the team format could allow players to be more aggressive.